yamchips/next-app/README.md

 Server Error: Route "/users/[id]" used `params.id`. `params` should be awaited before using its properties.

 To solve this problem, async and await are used, which is recommended in [Next.js website](https://nextjs.org/docs/messages/sync-dynamic-apis) since the warning occurred on a Server component.

+## Catch All Segments

+[[]] means the parameters are optional, ... means it can accept varying number of parameters.

+Renaming [...slug] causes an error, so deleting and recreating is a better way.